Arnav-Dubey-2023chb1062/Kanban-Board/README.md

    Low: Blue <br>
    Medium: Yellow <br>
    High: Red <br>
-- Points System: Tasks have points associated with them, which follow a Fibonacci sequence (0, 1, 2, 3, 5, 8, 13).
+- Points System: Tasks have points associated with them, which follow a Fibonacci sequence (0, 1, 2, 3, 5, 8, 13, 21).
 You can increase or
-  decrease the points by clicking the + or - buttons.
+  decrease the points by clicking the + or - buttons respectively.